alexolinux/CKAD/1-ApplicationDesignAndBuild/README.md

   volumeName: my-pv
 ```

-- Create a Pod that mounts the PersistentVolumeClaim `my-pvc`:
+- Creating a Pod that mounts the PersistentVolumeClaim `my-pvc`:

 ```yaml
 apiVersion: v1